What is waste management and why is it important?

 Wet waste is all the kitchen waste that we produce.
 Eg: vegetable peels, used tea bags, fruits, leftovers, coconut shells, flowers, leaves, meat or nonveg, expired food items, bread, biscuits, etc.

 This is organic waste which can be recycled and converted into compost.
 Most of the wet waste comes from the kitchen itself.
 Restaurants, buildings and factories need efficient wet waste management systems.

 By segregating dry waste such as plastic, glass, metals, paper, etc. from wet waste it becomes easier to recycle them into new products.
 Whereas wet waste like vegetable leftovers, fruits, used tea bags etc. can be used for producing gas.

-Proper waste management is necessary because, it will help in reducing;
+Proper WM is necessary because, it will help in reducing;

 - Greenhouse gas emission

 - Toxic gas explosions

 Segregation of waste at home:

 Segregation of dry waste and wet waste can be done from home.
 This habit will reduce the burden of the municipal authorities to segregate the waste.
 To get started with it, you just need some awareness and the desire to act towards this.